tobberacing/ButtonKit/README.md

 # Buttons Kit by 44

 An easy to use collection of buttons for both designers and iOS developers.
 As a designer you get a Sketch document with symbols for the most common button variations.
 As a developer you get a toolkit written in Swift that supports the most common modern UI patterns.
-Since both designers and developers gets editable versions (symbols and code), you can view this kit as a starting point for further developmenr through your own extensions, should you want to.
+Since both designers and developers gets editable versions (symbols and code), you can view this kit as a starting point for further development through your own extensions, should you want to.